Skip to content

 RORY: 1698.

-— The phrase “a comedy of errors” has been adopted into the English lexicon to refer to a sequence of events made ridiculous by a series of errors committed throughout.
+• The play’s title has become a phrase in the English lexicon, used to describe to a sequence of events made ridiculous by a series of errors committed throughout.

 LORELAI: Okay.
 Richard III.